ClickCease

 The first step is to understand the facts as they are, and then discern what to do next.
 Here are some best practices for someone who wants to make good decisions at a time of heightened volatility:

 Don’t ask for directions.
 Which way is the market going?
 Up, down, sideways…Time spent tracking the minute-to-minute movements of the market is not much use during normal times.
 During highly volatile times, the fluctuations can add more confusion than clarity.
-Remember that you are not trying to make an accurate predication about the direction of the markets, rates, or inflation.
+Remember that you are not trying to make an accurate prediction about the direction of the markets, rates, or inflation.
 Your higher purpose is to navigate the reality of whatever may come and adjust what you can control (diversification, cost, or behavior, for example).

 The events that change your financial plan are often not the levels of the stock market, interest rates, or inflation.
 The key moments will be when you decide that your priorities have changed, your timeline has sped up, or your definition of what is financially ‘enough’ has become more clear.